 Get outside and visit one of LaGrange County's gorgeous parks!
 Go fishing, play at a playground, bird-watch, swim, hike, picnic, try archery...the list goes on and on!
 Most parks are open 8 a.m. to sunset unless otherwise posted.
 There are also natural areas to explore and plenty of beach access!

 Here are two of our favorite county parks:

 Dallas Lake Park

-Dallas Lake Park has a beach that is staffed by lifeguards from noon to 7 pm in the summer - perfect for hot days.
+Dallas Lake Park is perfect for hot days.
+A sandy beach with a swimming pier is open in summer.
+No lifeguards are on duty - so swim at your own risk and children must have adult supervision.
 The park consists of 144 acres south shore of Dallas Lake.
 There is also playground, picnic, hiking, and a wetland observation deck for wildlife and bird watching.
-Admission is $5.00/car.
+Admission is just $5/car.